ark13da/LOTR/README.md

 The API provider has made it possible to send them an email and request credentials to access all decks upon explaining the reason for such request, but I did not make a request because I think the key points of this exercise are met without having access to all decks.

 ### HTML tags in fetched data

 Some properties of the response object from remote server contain HTML tags.
 Due to XSS threats I chose to treat them as string even though they don't present a good view because I do not know nor fully trust the data provider.

 ### accessibility issues

 I did not want to go against the wire-frame in my design however, the search box does not have a button which leaves us with questions.
 I could either trigger the custom hook after each character change in the search field which would send lots of unnecessary requests, or I could define 'Enter' key press as the trigger which makes working with the app on mobile devices a problem.
 I chose the second option for development, but these matters shall be discussed with UX/UI team.

 ## Future development

+- Break the 'useFetchDeck' hook in to smaller and more unit testable modules.
-- Obtain private API key to access more decks
+- Obtain private API key to access more decks.
-- Make the app more mobile friendly
+- Make the app more mobile friendly.
-- Unit tests for all components
+- Unit tests for all components.
-- Integration tests
+- Integration tests.
-- Dealing with HTML tags in API response either by trusting the data provider or by sanitizing the tags off text fields
+- Dealing with HTML tags in API response either by trusting the data provider or by sanitizing the tags off text fields.
-- Dealing with accessibility issue of search box
+- Dealing with accessibility issue of search box.
-- Adding transition and animation to elements for more pleasant user experience
+- Adding transition and animation to elements for more pleasant user experience.
+- designing a proper service worker for better performance.

 ## Personal reflection

 This task was fun!
 I enjoyed working with game cards and it gave me good inspiration for design.
 My focus on this exercise was to create an app with simple architecture, straightforward data model, small and testable components.
-The biggest limitation was time and it forced me to make compromises such as not having a good testing coverage, not obtaining private API key, not dealing with service worker, and not sanitizing the data (HTML tags in response).
+The biggest limitation was time and it forced me to make compromises such as not breaking 'useFetchDeck' hook to smaller modules, not having a good test coverage, not obtaining private API key, not dealing with service worker, and not sanitizing the data (HTML tags in response).